 Below is an example of how to plot example growth curves in SPSS using the GGRAPH command.
 Selection of a random sample of cases needs to be done when the data are in a wide (repeated measures) format.
-If they data are already in wide format, then the first step illustrated below with the VARSTOCASES command is not needed.
-If your data set is in long (person x period) format initially, then you need to convert them first using the CASESTOVARS command, then select the 20 cases, and then reconvert data with the VARSTOCASES format.1
+If the data are already in wide format, then you can follow the steps below.
+If your data set is in long (person x period) format initially (much rarer), then you need to convert the data to wide format first using the CASESTOVARS command, then select the 20 cases, and then reconvert data with the VARSTOCASES format.1